 HOW TO STOP BROODINESS

 If there are no fertile eggs available or the broody sits on an empty nest, broodiness can continue long beyond three weeks, resulting in negative health consequences for her and problems for other hens.
 A broody eats, drinks and eliminates waste once or twice a day at most.
 She consumes 80% less feed per day than usual.
 Over time, her comb becomes pale, her feathers lose sheen and she loses a noticeable amount of weight.
 This drastic change normal routine is tolerable in 21 day stints but protracted stints are unhealthy for her.
 When a broody hen is not needed, the behavior should be discouraged by “breaking” her.
-This article discusses in detail why and how to break a broody hen.
+This article addresses how to break up a broody hen.